jweigend/concepts-of-programming-languages/docs/exercises/Exercise2.md

-# Exercise 2 - Basics
+# Exercise 2 - Basics and OOP

 If you are not get finished during the lecture hours, please finish it as homework.

 ## Pointers (swap.go)
 - Write a function to swap two integer variables in the caller function (2 ways)